Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 How long do the effects last?

-The afterglow may last days or weeks, with heightened clarity and emotional openness
+The “afterglow” may last days or weeks, and many people report long-term shifts in clarity, emotional openness, and resilience.